lizadaly/utopia-novels/books/arqtiq/book.md

 Charley is going to pompously interview me.

 “You are not so dreadfully horrified, I see.
-There are. you see, different grades of parties.
+There are, you see, different grades of parties.
 At this you were intellectually amused and society edified.
 I wonder this people do not drink.
 I must teach them the drinking of wine blood,” slightly wavering.